 Can Hospice Tell When Death Is Near? | Clear Signs Explained

-Hospice professionals use clinical experience and specific signs to accurately identify when death is near, often within days or hours.
+Hospice professionals use clinical experience and specific signs to estimate when death is near, often within days or hours.

 Understanding the Role of Hospice in End-of-Life Care